seattlecoderdojo/seattlecoderdojo.github.io/README.md

 ## Hackers - the hacker room website

 ### Contributing
+If you want to run the develoment server locally:
 1. Clone this repository
 2. Install ruby (if you somehow don't have it)
 3. Set up Jekyll: